From formulas to cirquents in computability logic: Clustering all gates; ranking

 As noted earlier, the reader is expected to be familiar with the basic concepts and ideas of IF logic and, specifically, the two concepts of negation that we are discussing.
 So, we only explain the present point through particular examples.

-Our earlier assumption was that only existential quantifiers and disjunctions were slashed in formulas of non-extended IF logic, as slashing universal quantifiers or conjunctions is generally redundant there.
+Our earlier assumption was that only existential quantifiers and disjunctions were slashed in formulas of non-extended IF logic, as slashing universal quantifiers or conjunctions had no effect on the truth conditions of formulas there.
 The same is no longer the case if one deals with negations though.
 Accordingly, from now on, we depart from the above assumption and allow slashing any operators in what we consider to be legitimate formulas of IF logic.

 Earlier we saw how to translate an IF formula $E$ into an equivalent cirquent.
 Now we conservatively refine that translation method in a way that accounts for the possibility that $E$ contains slashed conjunctions and/or universal quantifiers.
 Namely, $E$ should be understood as the cirquent $E^\circ$ defined below: